Eyewitness memory: Lineups

 A police lineup is a method for an eyewitness to identify a perpetrator by viewing a series of photos, or a live group of suspects.
 One possible outcome of a lineup is that the eyewitness can correctly identify the criminal.
 Another outcome is that the eyewitness can correctly state that the criminal is not in the lineup.
 A third option is that the eyewitness can fail to recognize that the culprit is present.
 Lastly, the eyewitness can incorrectly select another suspect.
 The ideal result is to correctly identify the offender, and the worst outcome is to mistakenly identify an innocent.
+When eyewitness have more optimal viewpoints of the crime, such as being close with no obstruction to their view, the more accurately they are able to encode the perpetrator and ultimately the easier the retrieval during a lineup.

 Police role in lineup

 There are specific guidelines for police to follow when administering a lineup, to reduce bias in the lineup and increase the accuracy of eyewitness judgements.
 Police must reduce the pressure that eyewitnesses feel to select a criminal from an array of photos or persons.
 They should make sure that the eyewitness is aware that the perpetrator might not be in the lineup.
 Also, police should conduct a double blind procedure that does not allow them to see the lineup.
 This prevents police from giving the eyewitness any information, intentional or not, about who in the lineup is a police suspect.
 It also prevents the police from giving any feedback to the eyewitness.
 Feedback can produce a false confidence in the witness' selection.
 When overseeing a lineup, the police can use speed of recognition to determine the validity of the identification.
 If the witness quickly identifies the perpetrator, then the selection is more likely to be correct.
+A lineup may be ineffective as the pressure on the witness to identify someone who they believe is the perpetrator can lead to false identifications.
+To prove this we could use the Deese-Roediger-McDermott (DRM) paradigm which is used in psychology experiments as a technique that explores the relationship between memory, language, and cognition.
+Participants are presented with a list of words or images that are semantically related to a certain word that is not actually on the list.
+A study done by Daisuke, Matsui, & Yuji showed that using the Deese-Roediger-McDermott paradigm has demonstrated that false memory can be produced by the morphological characteristics of a list.
+Morphological characteristics of the list refer to the structural features of a list of words that are presented to participants for example using the words smile, laughter, and joke, participants were more likely to falsely remember a smiling face, even if no such face was actually presented.
+This suggests that witnesses may be prone to false identification even without intentional manipulation.
+Alternative methods of identification, such as photo arrays and sequential lineups, are recommended to reduce the risk of false identifications and improve the accuracy of criminal investigations.